 Of course Palmer is aware that “good citizenship is not limited to how we engage with the world of institutional politics.
 We play the citizen role at every level of our lives” (page 163).
 And so he also addresses some of the issues that modern corporate structures inflict on our democracy; “when measurable, short-term outcomes become the only or primary standard for assessing our efforts, the upshot is as pathetic as it is predictable: we take on smaller and smaller tasks” (page 193) This, of course, will sound familiar to those who’ve read my recent blog post Corporate Fundamentalism.

 I did not mean to give short-shrift to the second half of this great book, but this post has become quite long.
 I can not recommend this book strongly enough.
 Anyone who is or wants to be an active participant in their communities will benefit from it.

 ** The Federal Trade Commission rules require bloggers to clearly identify when they have or will receive compensation.
-I will receive a small affiliate commission should you make a purchase after following any of the Amazon or Bookshop.org links in this post.
+I will receive a small affiliate commission should you make a purchase after following any of the Bookshop.org links in this post.